am3lue/Bluna-ai/README.md

 <h1 align="center"> 🌙 Bluna AI </h1>

 **Bluna AI** is a lightweight, locally hosted **terminal-based programming companion** powered by the **Phi-3-mini (3.8B)** model via Ollama.
-It’s designed for **beginners and developers** who want a **customizable, private AI tutor** that helps them learn, practice, and stay consistent in programming.
+It's designed for **beginners and developers** who want a **customizable, private AI tutor** that helps them learn, practice, and stay consistent in programming.

 ---